hashicorp/nomad/website/source/docs/secrets/index.html.md

 page_title: "Secret Backends"
 sidebar_current: "docs-secrets"
 description: |-
-  Secret backends are mountable backends that store or generate secrets in Vault.
+  Secret backends are mountable backends that store or generate secrets in Nomad.
 ---

 # Secret Backends

-Secret backends are the components in Vault which store and generate secrets.
+Secret backends are the components in Nomad which store and generate secrets.

 Some secret backends, such as "generic", simply store and read